Want a detailed Dollar Flight Club Review? You’ve come to the right place.

 A standard notice will include the deal price, discount, dates of availability, participating airlines and whether or not the deal is time sensitive (hint — most are).

-They also have something called “Weekend Warrior Domestic Getaways” where they send you weekly domestic getaway deals, leaving Thursday/Friday and coming back Sunday/Monday.
+They also have a program called “Weekend Warrior Domestic Getaways” where they send you weekly domestic getaway deals, leaving Thursday/Friday and coming back Sunday/Monday.

 Is Dollar Flight Club legit?

-These sort of rates are available all the time for a variety of reasons ranging from budget airlines to error fares.
+These deals shared by Dollar Flight Club are available for a variety of reasons ranging from budget airlines to error fares.

 The important thing is to catch them while the last and take advantage of any unreal pricing.